 010. Definitions.

 01. Applicant.
-Any person applying for certification under these rules.
+Any person applying for certification under this chapter.
 (3-15-22)

 02. Certificate of Free Sale.
 A certificate issued by the Department for products grown or processed in Idaho to certify that the products are distributed generally throughout the state of Idaho and the United States and are in accordance with Idaho health laws and sanitary regulations.
 (3-15-22)